Art Conservation Cleveland, Dry Ice CO2 Blasting, Outdoor Sculpture Conservation:

 During the summer of 2014, McKay Lodge Art Conservation Laboratory was contracted to work with the conservators at the Cleveland Museum of Art to remove a failed protective coatings and reapply new ones to three sculptures, including Rodin’s iconic sculpture The Thinker.
-Similar work was performed on all outdoor sculptures and cleaning by use of solid carbon dioxide (CO2) was a successful approach.
+Similar work was performed on all outdoor sculptures and cleaning by use of solid carbon dioxide dry ice (CO2) blasting was a successful approach.
+For this project and others we use our own IceTech blast machine (Continental Carbonic).

 The surface of The Thinker appeared dull, lifeless, and strongly marked by streaking.
 The old duplex protective coating of Incralac (a common protective coating used for the protection of outdoor bronzes) and wax had begun to blanch and was nonexistent on the upper facing portions of the artwork.
 A new protective coating had to be applied to protect the patina from further reaction with the atmosphere and pollutants.
 Because a two stage or duplex coating of microcrystalline wax over an acrylic, clear coating had been used the old and failing coatings had to be removed first.

-Before the introduction of CO2 technology, the outdoor sculpture would have been cleaned using toxic solvents to remove the protective coatings.
+Before the introduction of dry ice solid carbon dioxide CO2 blasting technology, the outdoor sculpture would have been cleaned using toxic solvents to remove the protective coatings.
 Incralac and wax solubilize in different solvents so in essence you have to solvent clean the sculpture twice.
 This process is laborious and creates health and environmental hazards.
 CO2 (or “dry ice”) cleaning, on the other hand, requires no use of solvents, creates no environmental damage, and the coatings can be removed from the surface of the sculpture with no damage to the existing patina.

 Dry Ice Blasting is a dry process with no water waste, no chemical concern, and no secondary waste.
 So how does C02 blasting work?